SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 (n/a)

 ### 3.11 Licensing Requirement
-Our server side code is subject to the [Apache Licence 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Our server side code is subject to the [Apache Licence 2.0](http://www.apache.org/licenses/LICENSE-2.0) as the libraries used in this application part.

 ### 3.12 Legal, Copyright and other Notices
 (n/a)